 Executive Director of Fluidmeet, Mr. Suleiman Salloum states: ‘A Co-Working Space can certainly create a stimulating environment where users can work but also relax and create a network’.

 Amenities Provided by a Co-Working Space

-In some co-working spaces, there is even a dedicated workout room like a gym or a yoga room, a game room and a pool room, a podcast recording room, serving those techy entrepreneurs and the healthy ones.
+In some co-working spaces, there is even a dedicated workout room like a gym or a yoga room, a game room and a pool room, and a podcast recording room, serving those techy entrepreneurs and the healthy ones.
 Co-working spaces are also the prime hubs for networking and building social connections that make small businesses thrive.
 Most co-working spaces host social events for their members which are great opportunities to build your community and have fun with your team.

 How to Find a Co-working Space in Dubai:

 Co-working space seekers can go onto fluidmeet and browse through and compare different co-working space options available to them in Dubai and Abu Dhabi.
 Choose to book a space on a daily basis or, if required for longer.
-You may contact fluidmeet directly for longer term rentals (weeks/months) and the rates are even discounted if you book co-working spaces for longer periods.
+You may contact fluidmeet directly for longer-term rentals (weeks/months) and the rates are even discounted if you book co-working spaces for longer periods.
 Fluidmeet partners with quality co-working space providers (hosts) and helps connect “seekers” to these “hosts”.

-Established in 2015, Fluidmeet is a leading online market place and an emerging booking and venue management platform that “connects” individuals and corporates seeking rental of serviced offices, co-working spaces, meeting rooms and banquet halls with venues and their hosts in a timely, cost effective and efficient manner.
+Established in 2015, Fluidmeet is a leading online marketplace and an emerging booking and venue management platform that “connects” individuals and corporates seeking rental of serviced offices, co-working spaces, meeting rooms, and banquet halls with venues and their hosts in a timely, cost-effective and efficient manner.